day8/re-frame/docs/FAQs/DoINeedReFrame.md

 over time, will become baked into into your code base, becoming increasingly difficult to revisit.

-Now, any decision which is hard to revisit later is an architecture decision - that's pretty much the definition of architecture.
-So, as you proceed, baking your decisions into your code base, you will be incrementally growing an architecture.
+Now, any decision which is hard to revisit later is an architectural decision - "hard to change later" is pretty much the definition of architecture.
+So, as you proceed, baking your decisions into your codebase, you will be incrementally growing an architecture.

 So, then, the question becomes: is your architecture better than re-frame's?
 Because that's what re-frame gives you ... an architecture ... answers to the various questions you'll face when developing your app.

-Now, in response, some will enthusiastically say "yes, I want to grow my own architecture".
+Now, in response, some will enthusiastically say "yes, I want to grow my own architecture.
+I like mine!".
 Fair enough - its a fun ride!

 I think the only danger arises if this process is not conscious and purposeful - if someone gets going quickly with Reagent and has a bunch of enjoyable early wins, but